open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-operator/README.md

   - The easiest and default method is to install the cert-manager and keeps `admissionWebhooks.certManager.enabled` to `true`.
     In this way, cert-manager will generate a self-signed certificate. _See [cert-manager installation](https://cert-manager.io/docs/installation/kubernetes/) for the instruction._
   - You can also provide your own Issuer by configuring the `admissionWebhooks.certManager.issuerRef` value.
 You will need to specify the `kind` (Issuer or ClusterIssuer) and the `name`.
-Noted that this method also requires the installation of cert-manager.
+Note that this method also requires the installation of cert-manager.
   - The last way is to manually modify the secret where the TLS certificate is stored.
 You can either do this before installation or after.
     - To do this before installation, you don't have to install cert-manager.
 Please set `admissionWebhooks.certManager.enabled` to `false`.